damir-manapov/analysis-neptune.ai/README.md

 A product for analyzing the training stage of LLM models.
 Features fast ingestion of metrics, their storage, and BI-style dashboards.

 Currently was scheduled to be discontinued on March 5, 2026 (https://docs.neptune.ai/transition_hub/).
+The inial analysis was conducted before the discontinuation plans were known.

 ## Key Components